-Most people that I see in my practice are faced with obstacles that are causing personal distress.
-These obstacles when not understood and dealt with, can create symptoms of anxiety, depression and a loss of satisfaction in personal, professional, and intimate relationships.
-They can also interfere with the full expression of a person's uniques abilities and the fulfillment of his or her goals.
+Most people that I see in my practice do not have an emotional or psychological illness but are faced with professional or relationship issues that are causing personal distress.
+These issues when not understood and dealt with can create symptoms of anxiety, depression and a loss of satisfaction in personal, professional, and intimate relationships.
+They can also interfere with the full expression of a person's unique abilities and the fulfillment of his or her goals.

 The experience of the therapist is a very important factor contributing to successful psychotherapy.
 I have been practicing as a clinical psychologist in the Dupont Circle community for the past 30 years and have been teaching and supervising other psychotherapists for over 25 years.
 I have worked extensively with individuals, couples and groups.

 Also, I believe that it is important for therapists working with clients in D.C. to have experience working with organizational dynamics as well as psychological issues.
 I have taught in and consulted with large private and government organizations.
 I also served as the Executive Director of the Washington School of Psychiatry and was voted a Top Therapist in Washingtonian Magazine.

 I believe that people can reach their full potential within a safe, empathic, and confidential therapeutic relationship.
 My dynamic approach incorporates an integration of successful therapeutic principles.
 I work collaboratively with each person utilizing his or her unique abilities, while focusing on the dilemmas that each person is facing.